PyCon/pycon2019/docs/finaid.rst

 Settings
 --------

-Create a FINANCIAL_AID setting in Django settings.
-It should be a dictionary.
-Values can include:

-    email
-        The email address that messages related to financial aid come from, and that users should email with questions.
+Create a FINANCIAL_AID_EMAIL setting in Django settings with the email address that messages related to financial aid come from, and that users should email with questions.
 Defaults to ``pycon-aid@python.org``.

 To enable applications, use the admin to create new